There were loads of experiences I was excited to have when I arrived in Japan.

 I really love sake!
 This Japanese rice wine is rather strong at around 15-20% alcohol.
 Sake is usually sipped from a small cup (porcelain or glass) and depending on the product it can be served cold, hot, or at room temperature.

-You can visit a sake tasting bar, tour a sake distillery, or just drink sake at any restaurant that you go to for dinner.
-We visited a tasting bar in Kyoto for sake flights of different grades, and the owner let us borrow a book that explained the process of sake-making in Japan.
+You can visit a sake tasting bar, tour a sake brewery, or just drink sake at any restaurant that you go to for dinner.
+We decided on a tasting bar in Kyoto to sample sake flights of different grades, and the owner let us borrow a book that explained the process of sake-making in Japan.

 6. Visit a Shinto shrine